The Fascinating Origins of Butter Tarts—Canada’s Most Beloved Dessert

 Does the butter tart deserve icon status in our broad and diverse country?
 If nostalgia and history are reason enough, then the answer is yes.
 In 2019, Canada Post even put the butter tart on a limited-edition stamp.
 (It did not, sadly, taste like a butter tart.)

-If that’s not enough, then also consider age and geographic supremacy: butter tarts date to at least the early 1900s and are popular from Newfoundland to B.C.
+If that’s not enough, then also consider age and geographic supremacy: butter tarts date to at least the early 1900s and are popular from Newfoundland to British Columbia.
 But what about Nanaimo bars, a latecomer to the handheld dessert scene, having originated in the 1950s?
 Well, a 2018 voting bracket created by Daybreak North, a CBC radio show in B.C., still crowned butter tarts the champion holiday treat over Nanaimo bars.

 Okay, so they’re nationally revered, but are they a Canadian icon?
 South of the border, Americans have largely remained unaware of our beloved tart—their loss.
 In classic Canuck fashion, many Canadians find it more reason to propel the tart to icon status.